Carl Hanser Verlag

-The Carl Hanser Verlag was founded in 1928 by Carl Hanser in Munich and is one of the few medium-sized publishing companies in the German-speaking area still owned by the founding family.
+Carl Hanser Verlag is a German publishing company headquartered in Munich.
+Founded in 1928 by Carl Hanser, it is one of the few medium-sized publishing companies in the German-speaking area still owned by the founding family.

 History

-From the very beginning, the publishing house has been active in the two fields of fiction and literature, with fictional fiction being published from 1933 to 1946.
-The foundation stones of the publishing house were laid with the participation of the magazine "Betriebsstechnik", which was incorporated into the publishing house in 1933.
-The activities in the field of trade journals, with 21 publications, play an important role in addition to the literature and specialist books.
+From its inception, the publishing house was active in the fields of fiction and literature, with fiction being published from 1933 to 1946.

+A foundational turning point of the company was the incorporation of the magazine Betriebsstechnik in 1933.
+Forays into the field of trade journals, with 21 publications, played an important role in addition to literature and specialist books.

-The founder, Carl Hanser, withdrew from the active publishing management in 1976.
-In 1985 Carl Hanser died.
+The founder, Carl Hanser, withdrew from active publishing management in 1976, and died in 1985.
 Wolfgang Beisler, a grandson of Carl Hanser, became a member of the management in 1996.
-Michael Krüger was Managing Director of Carl Hanser Verlag until 2013 when Jo Lendle took over.
+Michael Krüger was Managing Director of Carl Hanser Verlag until 2013, when Jo Lendle took over.

-In 1961, Carl Hanser Verlag was one of eleven founding members of the dtv Verlagsgesellschaft.
-Already in 1954, it was one of the founders of the book series Die Bücher der Neunzehn (The Books of the Nineteen).
-In 1993 the joint venture "Hanser Gardner Publications, Inc." was founded in Cincinnati / Ohio.
-In the same year, the publishing house extended its activities to include children's literature.
-In 1995, Hanser took over the "Fachbuchverlag Leipzig" and the "Sanssouci Verlag".
-Since 1999, the Hanser children's and youth books have been published under the name "Reihe Hanser" and also as paperback at dtv.
-In the area of audiobooks, Hanser Verlag co-founded the start-up of the "DHV - Der Hörverlag".
+In 1961, Carl Hanser Verlag was one of eleven founding members of the Dtv Verlagsgesellschaft.
+By 1954, it was one of the founders of the book series Die Bücher der Neunzehn (The Books of the Nineteen).
+In 1993, the joint venture Hanser Gardner Publications was founded in Cincinnati.
+That same year, Carl Hanser Verlag extended its activities to include children's literature.

+In 1995, Carl Hanser Verlag took over the publishing houses of Fachbuchverlag Leipzig and Sanssouci Verlag.
+Since 1999, its children's and youth books have been published under the name Reihe Hanser and also as paperback at dtv.
+In the field of audiobooks, Carl Hanser Verlag co-founded the start-up of DHV - Der Hörverlag.